 We are going to keep on going though.
 These frustrating moments are always going to be part of our lives.
 However, there will also be plenty of amazing and memorable ones.
 The obstacles along the way just make us stronger and better experts on how to deal with every possible issue that comes our way so we have no fear!

 HOUSE DRAMA UPDATE:

 He threatened us on the third morning, so this made us realize that there was no way we could stay there anymore.
-Instead of simply running off like I guess he thought we would do, we called the embassy, went to make a statement at the Thai Tourist Police and sent all our communication to Airbnb requesting our money back because the whole stay had been stressful.
+However instead of simply running off like I guess he thought we would do.
+We called the embassy, went to make a statement at the Thai Tourist Police, and sent all our communication to Airbnb, requesting our money back because the whole stay had been stressful.
 The host is now in trouble for what he did!
 We then moved to a new house (Thai owned).